emirot/blog/blog/content/posts/sending_slow_request_in_golang.md

 ## Sending Slow request in golang

 I thought it was a great way to highlight the control golang brings.
-The http Post method takes an io.reader that could be overridden.
+The http Post method takes an `io.reader` that could be overridden.
-It could be used to test how your web application reacts in those situations, does it hangs? timeout?
+It could be used to test how your web application reacts in those situations, does it hangs? timeouts?

 Http Post definition: